 2022 Fee Increase

-L&I is proposing a 17% fee increase for funding of a new Conveyance Management System (CMS).
-The increase will also support ongoing safety activities of L&I’s Elevator Program.
+L&I has adopted a 17% fee increase for funding of a new Conveyance Management System (CMS).
+The fee increase is divided into two, 8.5 percent fee increases, effective January 1, 2023, and January 1, 2024.

-The increase would affect fees under chapter 296-96 Washington Administrative Code (WAC).
+The increase affects fees under chapter 296-96 Washington Administrative Code (WAC).
 The fees include licensing, permits, and plan approvals.

-The proposed rules (CR-102) were filed with the state Office of the Code Reviser on May 17.
+The final rules (CR-103) were filed with the state Office of the Code Reviser on October 18.

 What it supports